 - And with fabrics, a heavier weight and more texture.

 - As far as fit, clothes should start slim and gradually become more roomy and relaxed.

 The Best Colors for Men’s Clothing in Fall and Winter (Outfit Color Coordination)

 When you think of fall, winter, and cold weather, what images pop up in your head?
 For me, it’s stuff like this:

 And when you think of spring, summer, and hot weather, what images do you think of?

-The Best Fabrics for Fall and Winter Clothes
+The Best Fabrics for Cold Weather Clothing

-For men’s winter fashion, your fabrics will be heavier and thicker, warmer and more insular.
-This keeps the body heat in as you’re braving the colder temperatures.
+When it comes to men’s winter fashion and style, the fabrics you wear will be heavier and thicker, warmer and more insular.
+This keeps the body heat in when you’re outside braving the colder temperatures.